 The further into the future you forecast, the less accurate your predictions will be.
 This is largely because it’s impossible to predict what impact economic changes will have on your business when you can’t know what’s coming.

-It’s often best practice for your forecast to cover the next year, and any longer is probably unnecessary.
-But remember all businesses are different, so find a time period that works for you.
+It’s often best practice for your forecast to cover the next year.
+Any longer is probably unnecessary.
+But remember, all businesses are different, so find a time period that works for you.

 8. You never compare your estimations with the reality

 One of the easiest ways to spot why your cash flow never meets your expectations is to compare your past forecasts alongside what actually happened.
 This direct comparison can identify where your forecasting is going wrong and help you to improve your forecasts going forward.